ju3tin/bookRev/README.md

 Welcome Justin Grierson,

-This is the Code Institute student template for Gitpod.
+This is a Justinit Tutorial for Gitpod.
 We have preinstalled all of the tools you need to get started.
 You can safely delete this README.md file, or change it for your own project.

 ## Gitpod Tutorial